 Ans.
-Things exchanged for other things without the use of money is known as barter system.
+Things exchanged for other things without the use of money are known as a barter system.
 The barter system laid the foundation of trade but trade was limited to the bounds of a village or town.
-Hence, in a barter system when both the parties agree to sell and buy each others commodities, it is known as double coincidence of wants.
+Hence, in a barter system when both the parties agree to sell and buy each other's commodities, it is known as a double coincidence of wants.
 Whatever commodity a person desires to sell is exactly what commodity the other wishes to buy.
 Without double coincidence of wants exchange of goods is not possible.
 Therefore, it is an essential feature.
-Money eliminates the need of double coincidence of wants.
-One can easily exchange their goods in exchange of money and later on pay money for the desired commodities.
-Money acts as a intermediate in the process of exchange, it is called as medium of exchange.
+Money eliminates the need for a double coincidence of wants.
+One can easily exchange their goods in exchange for money and later on pay money for the desired commodities.
+Money acts as an intermediate in the process of exchange, it is called a medium of exchange.

 Q.12.
 How do banks mediate between those who have surplus money and those who need money?
 [2011 (T-2)]

 Ans.
 People keep their surplus money in banks for safety and interest which is provided by banks to them.
 Banks again keep only a small proportion of their cash with themselves.
 These days banks keep only 15% of the total deposits with them.
-Rest of the money banks keep to extend loans.
+The rest of the money banks keep extending loans.
 Banks charge interest on loans which is higher than the interest on deposits.
 This surplus interest becomes the source of income for the banks.
-The 15% of cash deposits which banks keep with themselves helps to carry on with, day-to-day transactions.
-Like everyday, depositors come to withdraw some of their cash.
+The 15% of cash deposits which banks keep with themselves help to carry on with, day-to-day transactions.
+Like every day, depositors come to withdraw some of their cash.